Echoes of Valor: the Rich History of Fort Santiago

 • Tourismo Filipino is a well-established company that has operated for over 40 years.
 It focuses on tailoring tours to meet customers’ needs.

-• Tropical Experience Travel Services – Tours of the Philippines: This company offers several tour packages, enabling you to customize trips.
+• Tropical Experience Travel Services – Tours of the Philippines: This company offers various tour packages, allowing you to customize your trips.

 Lastly, we recommend booking international travel flights through established organizations rather than a local travel agent in the Philippines.
 I recommend Expedia.com (see the box below), the site I use to book my international travel.
 I have provided a search box below for you to use to search for flights (click on “Flights” at the top) or Hotels (click on “Stays” at the top).
 This tool will provide me with an affiliate commission (at no cost to you).